kavw/php-int-int-map/README.md

-Example of int to int map implementation using `ext-shmop`
+Example of an int to int map implementation that uses the `ext-shmop`